Configuration Considerations

 If you would like some users to be able to modify some but not all of your data, set the Service Level to Transactional (or Complete), and use Layer security to limit write access to specific layers.
 Data security can be used to allow write access based on workspace, datastore, or layer security.

-GeoServer Data Admin Guidance
+GeoServer Workspace Admin Guidance

 3. Provide this role data security admin access a to: